accosmin/nano/README.md

 ### Examples

-The library provides various command line programs and utilities.
+The library provides various command line programs and utilities:

-TODO: run the program to scale the image, test CIELab color transformation, test convolutions, test forward network gradients using finite-differences, script to train and test models.
+TODO: ncv_info (prints all registered objects with their IDs and short descriptions)
+TODO: ncv_info_task (loads a task and print a detailed description: #inputs, #outputs, size, folds, training and testing)
+TODO: ncv_trainer (train a model, command line examples)
+TODO: ncv_tester (test a model, command line examples)
+TODO: script to run experiments